rpi-simonz/cdp/README.md

     PROJECTDIR=~/projects
     PROJECTFILE=~/.projects

+## Autostart per project

 If there is a file `.cdprc` in the target directory, that one is sourced.
-It's like an autostart feature for this directory/project.
+It's like an "autostart" feature for this directory/project.

 Examples for `.cdprc` files see below.